mick-liu/tagenalgo/README.md

 # Tagenalgo

-## Techanical Analysis & Genatic Algorithm
+## Technical Analysis & Genetic Algorithm
 The is a genetic algorithm incorporated with technical analysis indicator to optimize parameters of a strategy.
 The innovation of the algorithm is  that you can customize your strategy and use the algorithm to optimize the parameters included in the strategy.

 This algorithm provides: